piotrmurach/finite_machine/README.md

 fm.current # => :green
 ```

 By default the `initial` does not trigger any callbacks.
-If you need to fire callbacks and any event associated actions on initial transition, pass the `silent` option set to `false` like so
+If you need to fire callbacks and any event associated actions on initial transition, pass the `silent` option set to `false` like so:

 ```ruby
 fm = FiniteMachine.new do